 It’s high time to learn more about Iran and its contemporary artists.
 Meet Siah Armajani (1939–2020).
 His works are known across the United States, Europe, and Iran, as he specialized in architecture and installation art.
 He often drew inspiration from the traditions of Iran as well as European art history.

 His first works were closely linked to his national heritage.
-In the Shirt from 1958, he completely covered his father’s suit jacket with inscriptions of talismanic texts, folk poetry, and verses by the Persian poet Hafez.
+In Shirt #1 from 1958, he completely covered his father’s suit jacket with inscriptions of talismanic texts, folk poetry, and verses by the Persian poet Hafez.
 The work was inspired by his trips through southern Tehran, where he observed the scribes and “spell-makers” at work.
 The freedom of this calligraphic scrawl is characteristic of his early works.

 As Armajani emigrated to the US when he was 21 to attend college, his art turned more towards installation art and architecture.
 His first big commission was the Olympic Torch for the Olympic Games in Atlanta in 1996.

 In 1996, Armajani completed his commission for a lighthouse and a bridge for Staten Island in North Shore Esplanade at St. George’s Ferry Terminal.
 The lighthouse and bridge are meant to redirect the viewer’s attention to the larger context of the neighborhood as they embrace the river, the plaza, and the neighborhood and try to tune into a way of life by providing ornament and a “background mood,” as the artist said.